schavelev/path-icons/README.md

 Path Icons is a lightweight, customizable icon solution inspired by Bootstrap Icons.
 It allows you to use only the icons you need, add two-tone color support, and easily integrate custom icons.
 Designed for web applications (via Node.js and npm module path-icons) and cross-platform desktop apps built with Avalonia and WPF.

+🛠️ *This project is under construction.
+More details coming soon!*

 ## Why Path Icons?